darinz/ML/12_llm/02_transformer_architecture.md

 The Transformer architecture, introduced in "Attention Is All You Need," revolutionized natural language processing by replacing recurrent and convolutional components with attention mechanisms.
 This guide provides a deep dive into the transformer's architectural components, variants, and implementation details.

+## From Attention Mechanisms to Complete Architectures

+We've now explored **attention mechanisms** - the foundational innovation that powers modern transformer architectures and large language models.
+We've seen how the query-key-value framework enables parallel processing of sequences, how multi-head attention captures different types of relationships simultaneously, and how positional encoding maintains sequence order information.

+However, while attention mechanisms provide the core computational unit, **real-world language models** require complete architectures that combine attention with other essential components.
+Consider a machine translation system - it needs not just attention, but also encoders to understand the source language, decoders to generate the target language, and mechanisms to coordinate between them.

+This motivates our exploration of **transformer architecture** - the complete framework that combines attention mechanisms with encoder-decoder structures, feed-forward networks, layer normalization, and residual connections.
+We'll see how the original transformer architecture was designed for sequence-to-sequence tasks, how modern variants like BERT and GPT serve different purposes, and how these architectures enable the powerful language models that have revolutionized AI.

+The transition from attention mechanisms to transformer architecture represents the bridge from core components to complete systems - taking our understanding of how attention works and building it into full architectures that can understand, generate, and manipulate language.

+In this section, we'll explore transformer architecture, understanding how attention mechanisms are integrated into complete models for various language tasks.

 ## Table of Contents

 - [Introduction to Transformers](#introduction-to-transformers)